South America Travel Wise...

 - Avoid walking alone at night in poorly lit areas.

 Just about any city has areas or suburbs where is not recommended to visit, day, night or both.
-Learn which are they upon your arrival.
-Pick the brain of your concierge to get you started.
+Learn about which are they upon your arrival.
+Pick the brain of your hotel's concierge to get you started and by engaging in conversation with other guests.
+They might be more experienced than yourself.

 - Evaluate carefully if ever asked for a bribe by a corrupt officer.